Using user Modules

 sayHelloModule.sayHelloToDavid();

-You can easily view and change modules from the process edition page, opening a component with this shortcut:
+You can easily view and change modules from the process edition page by opening a component with this shortcut:

-With that, a modal window shows you the defined modules, making easy to modify or consult them.
+A modal window then shows you the defined modules, making it easy to modify or consult them.